 The [UG] has a section on troubleshooting the MFP at "Top Page > Troubleshooting".
 The troubleshooting guides provide tables which list the error code/message, the probable cause and the recommended solution or action.
-The TSS claims that in the event of an error, a service code (SC) is displayed.
-The troubleshooting section indicates there are two instances where such Service Codes will be issued: when the machine needs to be repaired or a malfunction has occurred.
+The TSS claims that in the event of an error, a Service Call (SC) is displayed.
+The troubleshooting section indicates there are two instances where such a Service Call will be issued: when the machine needs to be repaired or a malfunction has occurred.
 These two broad categories correspond to the claimed functional set in the TSS.

-3.6.4 FPT TUD EXT.1 Extended: Trusted Update
+3.6.4 FPT\TUD\EXT.1 Extended: Trusted Update